someweb/someweb.github.io/_posts/2020-10-24-using-skaffold-local-development-k8s.markdown

 #### Running the app
 Now we can just run either of the following commands to deploy to the current selected cluster-context: <br>
-- `skaffold dev -n nodejs` if we want to build and deploy the new changes continuosly and watch for any file changes inside our project root dir.
+- `skaffold dev -n nodejs` if we want to build and deploy the new changes continuously and watch for any file changes inside our project root dir.
 And after we exit skaffold it removes the deployments.
 <figure class="align-center">
   <img src="{{ '/assets/images/devops/skaffold/dev.jpg' | absolute_url }}" alt="skaffold-dev">
-  <figcaption>running skaffold in dev mode continously watches and rebuilds and redeploys</figcaption>
+  <figcaption>running skaffold in dev mode continuously watches and rebuilds and redeploys</figcaption>
 </figure>
-- `skaffold run -n nodejs` just create the image once if doesnt exist and deploy it and test.
+- `skaffold run -n nodejs` just create the image once if doesn't exist and deploy it and test.
 <figure class="align-center">
   <img src="{{ '/assets/images/devops/skaffold/run.jpg' | absolute_url }}" alt="skaffold-run">
   <figcaption>it builds and deploy to k8s which can then be deleted with `skaffold delete -n nodejs`</figcaption>